automotive resource links

 Driving at sustained highway speeds during hot weather.

 For severe service driving (which is what most of us do), the most common recommendation is to change the oil every 3,000 miles or six months (which ever comes first).
-This is especially important on older, high mileage (over 100,000 miles) engines.
+Such frequent oil changes might not be necessary in late model low mileage engines, but it is important for older, high mileage engines (those with over 75,000 to 100,000 miles).

-For maximum protection, many people change their oil every 3,000 miles or three to six months regardless of what kind of driving they do.
-But some would say this is excessive maintenance.
-Changing the oil every 3,000 miles is probably not necessary on a newer vehicle with a low mileage engine, especially if it is driven more than 10 miles one-way daily or is used primarily for highway driving or long distance commuting.
+For maximum protection, many people change their oil every 3,000 miles or three to six months regardless of what kind of driving they do or the mileage on their engine.
+Some would argue this is excessive maintenance and wastes oil.
+Changing the oil every 3,000 miles may NOT be absolutely necessary on a new low mileage vehicle, especially if the vehicle is driven more than 10 miles one-way daily or is used primarily for highway driving or long distance commuting.
+Changing the oil after only 3,000 miles should also not be necessary if you are using a high quality SYNTHETIC motor oil (which provides much longer life than conventional motor oil).
+Even so, regular oil changes cost a lot less than replacing an engine!

-A newer engine with little or no wear can probably go 5,000 to 7,500 miles between oil changes with no harm.
-But in my opinion, pushing the oil change interval beyond 7,500 miles is asking for trouble, especially if an engine has more than 75,000 miles on it, or it operated under "severe" conditions as described above.
+Newer engines can usually go 5,000 to 7,500 miles between oil changes with no harm.
+But in my opinion, pushing the oil change interval beyond 7,500 miles with a conventional non-synthetic motor oil is asking for trouble, especially if an engine has more than 75,000 miles on it, or it operated under "severe" conditions as described above.
+Several vehicle manufacturers (Chrysler and Toyota) who have recommended longer service intervals have run into problems with sludge forming inside some engines, causing expensive damage.

 As an engine accumulates miles, blowby increases.
-This dumps more unburned fuel into the crankcase which dilutes the oil.
-This causes the oil to break down.
-So if the oil is not changed often enough, you can end up with accelerated wear, oil sludging and all the engine problems that come with it: loss of performance & fuel economy, and increased emissions and oil consumption.
+Combustion gases leak past the rings (blowby).
+This allows more unburned fuel and moisture to enter the crankcase.
+Fuel dilutes the oil, and moisture promotes the formation of acids and sludge.
+So if the oil is not changed often enough, you can end up with accelerated wear, oil sludging and possibly a premature engine failure!

 General Motors and a number of European vehicles have done away with recommended oil change intervals altogether and now use an "oil reminder" light to signal the driver when an oil change is needed.
 On some of these (Volkswagen, Audi, Mercedes Benz, BMW and Volvo), a scan tool or a special service tool is required to reset the oil service reminder light.
 On others, there is a manual procedure for resetting the oil reminder light.